Colorful spring bulbs

 will help retain moisture/moderate soil temperatures.

-to eat daffodils.
-Fritillaria imperalis(skunk lilly) is known for emitting an odor that repels rodents.
+aren’t likely to eat daffodils.
+Fritillaria imperalis(skunk lilly) is known for emitting an odor that repels

-conditions, repeat performances may prove troublesome in shady areas or if the foliage gets removed from the plant before
+in most conditions, repeat performances may prove troublesome in shady areas or if the foliage gets removed from the plant

-it yellow.
-But, if you follow the guidelines here, pay attention to variety requirements for the bulbs you purchase and give
+before it yellow.
+But, if you follow the guidelines here, pay attention to variety requirements for the bulbs you purchase

 Choosing your Bulbs